yuanw/blog/content/posts/embrace-nix-further.md

           path: dist
 ```

-Pretty nice and clean, if you ask me.
+Beside setting up nix, the step is pretty nice and clean, if you ask me.

 # Conclusion

 Beforehand, I knew I might run into some weird issues locally or in github CI.
 But to my surprise, I was able to quick find the solutions on the web quite fast.
 I guess this is how internet as its best, and make me want to share this learning experience.

 Thanks for reading, hope this article helps you in some ways.